-Under SB 375, BCAG, as the region's Metropolitan Planning Organization (MPO), has been designated by the state to prepare the area's "Sustainable Communities Strategy" (SCS) as an additional component of the 2016 RTP.
+Under SB 375, BCAG, as the region's Metropolitan Planning Organization (MPO), has been designated by the state to prepare the area's "Sustainable Communities Strategy" (SCS) as an additional component of the 2020 RTP.
 The SCS demonstrates the integration of land use, housing, and transportation for the purpose of reducing greenhouse gas (GHG) emissions from passenger vehicles.
-In addition, SB 375 amends CEQA to provide incentives for residential and residential mixed use projects that help to implement the 2016 RTP/SCS.
+In addition, SB 375 amends CEQA to provide incentives for residential and residential mixed use projects that help to implement the 2020 RTP/SCS.

-The SCS has been prepared by BCAG as an integrated component of the RTP's Action Element, with the majority of the documentation being included within Chapter 4 - Sustainable Communities Strategy.
-Specific requirements of SB 375, and the locations in which these have been addressed within the 2016 RTP/SCS, is included as Appendix 7.
+The SCS has been prepared by BCAG as an integrated component of the RTP's Action Element, and is included within Chapter 4 - Sustainable Communities Strategy.
+Specific requirements of SB 375, and the locations in which these have been addressed within the 2020 RTP/SCS, is included as Appendix 7.